-Cindy Veenstra, Ph.D. is principal consultant of Veenstra and Associates and leads its efforts on research and consulting on improving STEM education.
+Cindy Veenstra, Ph.D. has been principal consultant of Veenstra and Associates and has led its efforts on research and consulting on improving STEM education.

-One of Dr. Veenstra's guiding principles is the merging of Continuous Improvement concepts including Six Sigma methodology with STEM Education research; this leads to a more comprehensive approach for a university's strategic plan for student success and a student-focused culture.
+One of Dr. Veenstra's guiding principles has been the merging of Continuous Improvement concepts including Six Sigma methodology with STEM Education research; this leads to a more comprehensive approach for a university's strategic plan for student success and a student-focused culture.

 Advancing the STEM Agenda Book Provides Insight for Improving STEM Education